qkrwoghd04/financial_ledger_App/README.md

 ## Project Description

 The project will implement financial ledeger app using android studio through java language.
-This is my first project in android studio environment.
+This is a first project in android studio environment.

 ## Visual
 ### 2023-11-04(Commit Login and Register Page)